rainfu/xcoin/README.md

 - Support getting price updates on a separate thread, and support deploying multiple bots on the same machine on the same exchange.

 - Support real transactions, virtual transactions and backtest transactions

+- Support blacklist and whitelist, ensure orderly progress of quantitative and non quantitative transactions

 - Support all mobile devices and desktop devices through [Panacea](https://github.com/markmind/panacea-api), control all the states and operations of the bot in real time